Álvaro Obregón: Early military career, 1911–1913

 Obregón expressed little interest in the Anti-Reelectionist movement launched by Francisco I. Madero in 1908–1909 in opposition to President Porfirio Díaz.
 When Madero called for an uprising against Díaz following the fraudulent 1910 elections, in November 1910 by issuing his Plan of San Luis Potosí, Obregón did not join the struggle against the Díaz regime.
 As a widowed parent of two small children and running a prosperous farm, Madero's call to arms was not urgent for him.
 In his memoir, he regretted the delay.

 Obregón became a supporter of Madero shortly after he won the presidential election of 1911.
 In March 1912, Pascual Orozco, a general who had fought for Madero's cause to oust Díaz, launched a revolt against Madero after Madero ordered the fighters that toppled Díaz to disband, retaining the Federal Army that they had defeated.
 This revolt started in Chihuahua with the financial backing of Luis Terrazas, a former Governor of Chihuahua and the largest landowner in Mexico.
 In April 1912, Obregón volunteered to join the local Maderista forces, the Fourth Irregular Battalion of Sonora, organized under the command of General Sanginés to oppose Orozco's revolt.
 Obregón's unit was the largest in the state, and volunteered to go wherever needed.
 This Battalion supported federal troops under the command of Victoriano Huerta sent by Madero to crush Orozco's rebellion.
 Within weeks of joining the Battalion, Obregón displayed signs of military genius.
 Obregón disobeyed his superior's orders but won several battles by luring his enemies into traps, surprise assaults, and encircling maneuvers.

 Obregón was quickly promoted through the ranks and attained the rank of colonel before resigning in December 1912, following the victory over Orozco (with Orozco fleeing to the United States).

 Obregón had intended to return to civilian life in December 1912, but then in February 1913, the Madero regime was overthrown in a coup d'état (known to Mexican history as La decena trágica) orchestrated by Victoriano Huerta, Félix Díaz, Bernardo Reyes, and Henry Lane Wilson, the United States Ambassador to Mexico.
 Madero and his vice president were forced to resign, and were then assassinated.
 Huerta assumed the presidency.

 Obregón immediately traveled to Hermosillo to offer his services to the government of Sonora in opposition to the Huerta regime.
 The Sonoran government refused to recognize the Huerta regime.
 In early March 1913, Obregón was appointed chief of Sonora's War Department.
 In this capacity, he set out on a campaign, and in a matter of days had managed to drive federal troops out of Nogales, Cananea, and Naco.
 He soon followed up by capturing the port city of Guaymas.
 He squared off against federal troops in May 1913 at the battle of Santa Rosa through an encirclement of enemy forces.
-As commander of Sonora's forces, Obregón won the respect of many revolutionaries who had fought under Madero in 1910–11, most notably Benjamín G. Hill.
+As commander of Sonora's forces, Obregón won the respect of many revolutionaries who had fought under Madero in 1910–11, most notably his cousin Benjamín G. Hill.